shannonasmith/AI-Assisted-SOC-MITRE-ATTACK-Mapping-Engine/README.md

 ## 👀 What This Looks Like in Practice

-The following steps show how raw telemetry is transformed into structured ATT&CK-aligned detections.
+This walkthrough demonstrates how raw telemetry is transformed into structured ATT&CK-aligned detections through layered processing and scoring.

 ---